 Just think about it from the customer’s perspective.
 Are you going to choose the company with a snazzy website and memorable copy, or the one with a Windows 97 website and copy written by Karen in accounts? (sorry to any Karens in accounts - you always seem to be the name that pops up in examples like this.
 Maybe, somewhere, there is a Karen in accounts who also writes amazing copy and is an incredible social media manager).

 So, the words on your website matter.
 And whilst we would obviously recommend hiring a pro (that’s us, in case you were wondering) to write them, we also know it’s possible to write some passable copy with a little help from your friends (that’s also us).
-With that in mind, here are 10 website copywriting tips that you can use to grow your sales and win you more business.
+With that in mind, here are 10 website copywriting tips that you can use to increase your sales and win more business.